Daryljames/Angular-Food-Intake-Bank/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+## Developer's Comments/Insights

+This project was inspired to help people track their calorie intake, and to make it more intuitive and aims to resemble a moblie bank that is or should be familiar to users.
+This project as of this moment, only has three tables that have relationships with each other.
+User table, Meal table and FoodList table.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.